hagata/unwrap-project/README.md

-#Unwrap-project
+# Unwrap-project
 A command line tool for saving and opening all the directories, files, urls, programs, and anything else you need open for any given project.
 Works well for just about any type of project from web dev, front-end, static sites, design projects, video projects, etc.

-##installation
+---

+## installation
 installation is easy with Node Package Manager (npm).
-If you don't already have npm installed, install it here; [installing npm](htpp://www.npm.org).
+If you don't already have Node, [Download & install Node.js](https://nodejs.org/en/).

 once npm is installed, run
 `npm install unwrap-project`

 ---

-##Creating the unwrap.json file
+## Creating the unwrap.json file
 Each project in Unwrap will need to have an unwrap.json file containing the information of what should be opened when executing `unwrap open projectName`

 The unwrap.json file must be in the root directory of the project (the same one defined when adding the project)